 Damp Heat is a reliability test that puts solar modules in constant +85°C and 85% relative humidity to simulate the effects of heat and condensation on a solar panel.

 As solar cells are laminated between glass and backsheet, a well-executed Damp Heat can identify poor insulation of backsheet and frame through water ingress that causes power degradation.

-Unlike most other solar panel brands that use silicone gel, WINAICO only uses double-sided tape to insulate the laminate before framing to ensure the longest panel lifespan.
+Unlike most other solar panel brands that use silicone gel, WINAICO only uses double-sided tape to insulate the laminate before framing.

 Silicone gel is notoriously unreliable as long term insulation, as the gel would stiffen and lose adhesion with frame and glass after a few years.

 Solar panels framed with silicone gel would deteriorate quickly after Damp Heat tests.

 The IEC 61215 standard describes a 1000 hour-test (DH1000) inside a climatic chamber, while WINAICO performs a 3000-hour test (DH3000) to make sure our product design can live up to the best quality on the market.

 To learn more about how WINAICO solar technologies can help with your rooftop energy production, please get in touch with us.